 The Support for Learning Teacher has supported children to reach their expected levels through additional support in Literacy and Numeracy.
 As a school we are committed to supporting all learners' mental health as we are aware the effect this can have on attainment and achievement.
-In school all staff use Emotion Works Cogs promote Mental Health and Wellbeing.
-We have continued to use GL PASS Assessments to support learner's health and wellbeing with targeted interventions.
+In school all staff use Emotion Works Cogs to promote Mental Health and Wellbeing.
+We continued to use GL PASS Assessments twice a year to support learner's health and wellbeing with targeted interventions: